To Grow Market Share, A Drugmaker Pitches Its Product To Judges

 But Vivitrol is far from a one-size-fits-all solution.
 It's not ideal for patients who are dealing with chronic pain on top of their addiction, or for pregnant women.
 It's expensive.
 Furthermore, relapse rates for all kinds of opioid addiction treatment are high, and after a period of not using, tolerance for opioids is low.
 Treatment with Vivitrol, which contains no opioid ingredients, could make someone more likely to overdose if they relapse, addiction specialists warn.

-Dan Mistak, an attorney with Community Oriented Correctional Health Services, says courts should allow all medication options and let doctors make treatment decisions — including whether or not someone should use medication in their recovery.
+Dan Mistak, an attorney with Community Oriented Correctional Health Services, says courts should allow all medication options and let doctors make treatment decisions — including whether someone should use medication in their recovery.

 "We rely on outside experts all the time in the judicial system.
 We don't ask a judge to come in and be an expert in arson," for example, he says.
 "This is a responsibility that a judge doesn't want."